aquapurple/myfirstRepo/README.md

 # myfirstRepo
-this is my first repository
-i have updated the repository
+this is my first repository,repo updated i have updated the repository